ian-pan/ian-pan.github.io/index.md

 <center class="half">
 	 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3939686"><img src="/assets/2.png" style='float: left;width:50%'/></a> <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3939686"><img src="/assets/1.png" style='float: left;width:50%'/></a>
 </center>

-<font color="#707070" size="3" style="line-height:0%;"> We show that borrowers are 20.8 percent less likely to be delinquent if the sunshine duration is one standard deviation longer in the week of repayment deadline.  </font>
+> We show that borrowers are 20.8 percent less likely to be delinquent if the sunshine duration is one standard deviation longer in the week of repayment deadline.

 <h2 class="wsite-content-title" style="text-align:center;"><font  size="4">The Value of Homeroom Teachers</font></h2>